gallayagnesh/cotton-crop-disease-detection-using-SWIN_transformers/README.md

 Learn more about SWIN Transformers, [read this article](https://towardsdatascience.com/a-comprehensive-guide-to-swin-transformer-64965f89d14c).

+## Implementation

+1. Replace the dataset folder path with your working dataset directory path.
+2. After execution, save the model for the deployment.
+3. Run the ```app.py``` in the Spyder IDE.
+4. In the terminal, there will be a local host address.
+Open it and upload the image which have to be detected.

 ## Results
-Our model achieved a classification accuracy of 96.89% for the test dataset.
+This model achieved a classification accuracy of 96.89% for the test dataset.
 The confusion matrix and classification report for the test set are included in the `results` directory.

 ## Contributing
 Contributions to this project are welcome.
 To contribute, please fork the repository, create a new branch, and submit a pull request.